Bernina Sewing Machine: Is It Worth The Chase?

 2. The 3rd Series is known for being easy to use and very robust.
 These models also possess many practical functions—such as the automatic buttonhole.

-3. Be ready to approach sewing like eating an ice cream—an actual child’s play (speaking of which, check out this blog about a kids sewing machine).
+3. Be ready to approach sewing like eating an ice cream—an actual child’s play.
 4 Series is ideal for your first patchwork projects.
 Functions are automated (for example, thread cutting; read about sewing machine thread), making using a Bernina machine from the Series 4 noticeably easier.

 Go to the manufacturer’s website to get to know them well!